 Revenue diversion may also be subject to qui tam actions under the federal False Claims Act (31 U.S.C. §§3729-3733).
 A qui tam action permits a private party (the "relator") to sue on behalf of the federal government to recover funds obtained through false claims.
 In the revenue diversion context, a qui tam action could be based on the theory that an airport sponsor’s annual certifications of compliance with Grant Assurance 25—submitted as part of AIP grant applications—constitute false claims when the sponsor is in fact diverting revenue.

 While qui tam actions in the airport revenue context remain rare, they represent an additional enforcement avenue that can operate independently of the FAA’s administrative process.
-Successful qui tam relators are entitled to a percentage of the amounts recovered, creating a financial incentive for airlines and other stakeholders to identify and report revenue diversion.
+Successful qui tam relators are entitled to a percentage of the amounts recovered, creating a financial incentive for airlines and other airport tenants to identify and report revenue diversion.

 V. Revenue Diversion Enforcement Actions